Updates from Dr. Anita Moore, DVM:

 13. Unbalanced, poorly prepared homemade diet – raw or cooked

 Concerning number 13, nutritionally unbalanced food, whether prepared by you or a foreign manufacturer, is not good for your pet.
 Adverse health effects can result from feeding your pet an unbalanced diet, i.e. one deficient in calcium, trace minerals, omega fatty acids, or other vital nutrients.

 Alternative Veterinary Medicine

 Some years ago I completed a short course in alternative medicine specialties.
 The course provided a good introduction to homeopathy, Reiki, nutrition & raw diets, and traditional Chinese medicine (Chinese herbs and acupuncture/acupressure).
-I have since continued to pursue more alternative training and we have increased the number of nutritional support products offered at my clinic, such as Vetri-Science and Standard Process nutrition products.
+I have since continued to pursue alternative training and believe that nutritional supplements, such as Vetri-Science and Standard Process nutrition products, can prevent or alleviate disease.
 Standard Process incorporates "functional foods" to offer nutritional support for a wide variety of veterinary conditions.
 Functional foods are those known to benefit specific organs and tissues in the body.
 Milk thistle is an example of a functional food for the liver.

 Standard Process (www.standardprocess.com) veterinary products